CLRX/CLRX-mirror/doc/ClrxAsmAmd.md

 The CLRX assembler allow to use one of two ways to configure kernel setup: for human (`.config`) and for quick recompilation (ATI CALNotes and the metadata string).

+## Register usage setup

+The CLRX assembler automatically sets number of used VGPRs and number of used SGPRs.
+This setup can be replaced by pseudo-ops '.sgprsnum' and '.vgprsnum'.

 ## Scalar register allocation

 To used scalar registers, assembler add 2 additional registers for handling VCC.